harry-dev-general/mbh/docs/01-setup/ENVIRONMENT_VARIABLES_SETUP.md

 # Environment Variables Setup

-**Important**: The following environment variables must be set for the vessel maintenance and SMS features to work.
+**Important**: The following environment variables must be set for the vessel maintenance, SMS features, and map functionality to work.

 ## Required Environment Variables